moov-io/watchman/cmd/batchsearch/README.md

 ## batchsearch

-`batchsearch` is a cli tool used for testing batches of names against Moov's OFAC service.
+`batchsearch` is a cli tool used for testing batches of names against Moov's Watchman service.

-With no arguments the contaier runs tests against the production API, but we strongly ask you run batchsearch against local instances of OFAC.
+With no arguments the contaier runs tests against the production API, but we strongly ask you run batchsearch against local instances of Watchman.

 ```
 $ go install ./cmd/batchsearch